philomath20/philomath20/README.md

 - 👋 Hi, I’m @philomath20
-- 👀 I’m interested in software engineering
+- 👀 I’m a unity game developer
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning animation
 - 💞️ I’m looking to collaborate on teamworks
 - 📫 How to reach me akindeleyunus@gmail.com